ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     ### Calendar filters

     With numerous events appearing in the calendar widget, you can declutter the view by applying filters.
-    You can filter by the event's type or modified language in all three — month, week, and day — views.
+    You can filter by the events' type or modified language in all three — month, week, and day — views.

     Access all available filters by clicking the **Filters** button.